oracle-livelabs/oml/oml-restapi-services/omls-data-bias/omls-data-bias.md

 ## Introduction

+This lab walks you through the steps to create and run a data bias detection job, view the job details, and query the output table to view the data bias details.

+Estimated Time: 40 minutes

+### About Data Bias Detection in Oracle Machine Learning Services

-The OML Services Data Bias Detector provides REST endpoints for creating bias detector jobs.
+The OML Services Data Bias Detector provides REST endpoints for creating bias detection jobs.
 To help address data biases and mitigate its effects in later stages of the modeling process, the bias mitigation method **Reweighing** has been added to the `data_bias` API.
 The Database Bias Detector calculates metrics to identify common types of data bias: Class Imbalance (CI), Statistical Parity (SP), and Conditional Demographic Disparity (CDD).
- In this lab, you will learn how to create and run a data bias detection job, view the job details, and query the output table to view the data bias details.

-Estimated Time: 40 minutes

-### About Oracle Machine Learning Services

-OML Services

 ### Objectives

 In this lab, you will:
 * Create and Run a Data Bias Detection Job
 * Create and run a data bias detection job
 * View the details of the data bias job
 * Query the output table to view the data bias details detected for the sensitive features

 ### Prerequisites